-Greatship Oilfield Services Limited ( the Company ) is a public company domiciled in India and incorporated on July 9, 2015 under the provisions of the Companies Act, 2013 as a wholly owned subsidiary of Greatship (India) Limited.
+Greatship Oilfield Services Limited (the Company) is a public company domiciled in India and incorporated on July 9, 2015 under the provisions of the Companies Act,2013 as a wholly owned subsidiary of Greatship (India) Limited.
 During the year, the Company has been exploring possible business oppurtunities and has renewed its Document of Complaince (DOC) certification issued by Director General of Shipping.

-The financial statements of the Company for the year ended March 31, 2020 were approved for issue in accordance with the resolution of the Board of Directors on May 22, 2020.
+The financial statements of the Company for the period ended March 31, 2021 were approved on April 29, 2021 for issue in accordance with the resolution of the Board of Directors.